keystonejs/keystone/docs/content/docs/walkthroughs/lesson-5.md

 ---
-title: "Lesson 5: Document field"
+title: 'Lesson 5: Document field'
-description: "Learn Keystone: Lesson 5"
+description: 'Learn Keystone: Lesson 5'
 ---
 Learn how to implement a powerful and customisable Rich Text editing experience with Keystone’s `document` field.

 ## Where we left off